Project-MONAI/model-zoo/models/pathology_nuclick_annotation/docs/README.md

 ![](images/train_in_out.jpeg)

 ## Scores
-This model achieves the following F1 score on the validation data provided as part of the dataset:
+This model achieves the following Dice score on the validation data provided as part of the dataset:

 - Train Dice score = 0.89
 - Validation Dice score = 0.85